red-gate/level-up-academy/networking/_labs/exercise3.md

 You can see that it's doing Destination NAT (DNAT), on the TCP protocol.
 We're allowing any source and any destination, and the exact translation we're going to apply is `tcp dpt:8080 to:192.168.10.10:80`.
 Loosely, that's 'take inbound connections to me on TCP port 8080, and send them to host 192.168.10.10 on port 80'.

 In the background, iptables then takes care of forwarding the request it received on port 8080 to port 80 of the _actual_ web server and then relaying the response back to the original client (the host machine, in this case).
-Remember, when it forwards the request, it rewrites the source IP header, which means the web server thinks that `nat-vm` made the request, not the host machine.

 </details>